 Battery manufacturers frequently use the same battery cases for different battery types.
 Wet/flooded batteries have removable cell caps.
-Water electrolyzed by discharging and charging the battery is replaced through these openings.
+Replace electrolyzed water (resulting from discharging and charging the battery) through these openings.

-Sealed (AGM and gel) batteries are generally distinguished by non-removable cell caps.
+You can identify sealed (AGM and gel) batteries by non-removable cell caps.
 The physical appearance of the battery case is frequently the same as a wet battery, though the cell caps are generally not removable.

 5. AC Power Input

 This charger operates at 50-60 hertz, with an AC input rating of 100-240 volts, single-phase.
-It has an AC operating range of 85-265 volts, 45-65 hertz and is equipped with an IEC 60320 C16 inlet for the AC input power as shown below.
-This allows the AC power cord set to be selected with a proper plug compatible with your local electrical codes.
+It has an AC operating range of 85-265 volts, 45-65 hertz and comes with an IEC 60320 C16 inlet for the AC input power as shown below.
+This allows you to select the AC power cord set with a proper plug compatible with your local electrical codes.
 The AC power cord set must be a minimum of 18 AWG (1.0 mm2) for proper operation.
-An AC cord clamp is also included to retain the AC power cord in the IEC connector.
+The set also come with an AC cord clamp to retain the AC power cord in the IEC connector.